BFarkascode/Embedded_Linux_Build/README.md

 For the Beagle, the situation is a bit more complex since the last board update was on “danny” (last update is from 2014).
 Also, documentation has become rather lacking in the last few years, making it very difficult to figure out, what one should do to make a custom distro for the Beagle.
 One alternative is to just use the yocto example for the Beagle (select “beaglebone-yocto” as the machine in the “local.conf” file, dependencies are only on the already included yocto layers so no need to adjust the bblayers file) or make everything manually by finding the BSP is called “meta-beagle” or “meta-ti” (an official TI layer on github with multiple dependencies, check the readme files) and then build for the “beaglebone” machine.
 It thankfully will run on “dunfell” as well.
 Of note, while the build went through with this approach as well, there was no layout file generated, making it practically impossible for us to construct the SDcard.
 There is some outdated information on the official BeagleBone site on how to do it, though it didn’t quite match with what I have managed to generate using “dunfell”.
 Another issue comes with serial communication: while the beagle’s in-built Debian will communicate through the USB with the host, our own embedded Linux will have to be talked to using an external FTDI converter (a USB-serial bridge).

 Anyway, due to lacking documentation and low activity on the topic in the forums plus the unnecessary complexity from reading the output from the Beagle, I have decided to carry on with only the MP157 instead.
-I am thus sharing only the two build configuration files for this machine.

-Apart from these two config files for the build (which are shared), everything else is provided by Yocto.
+I am thus sharing the two build configuration files for this machine.
+If you place them into the yocto folder where your build is suppsoed to be, yocto will automatically read them in and generate a minimal embedded linux for the MP157.
+Apart from these two config files for the build, everything else is provided by Yocto.

 ## Conclusion
 With any luck, the first build above will result in a terminal prompt running on the device with which we can interact via serial connection (I use TerraTerm on Windows).
 This will be a simple build, a “minimal” one as put by the poky reference distribution which will not have any drivers activated, no additional peripherals, only what is set as a baseline by the boot sequence.